jsoma/hardboiled/README.md

 }
 ```

+`javascript` executes a JavaScript function on the page and returns the result.
+If you want to stay simple it can just return `true` or `false`, but it can also send back additional information, e.g. `{ version: '3.4.0' }`, which will be saved by Hardboiled.

+This example is a fancy way of discovering jQuery, along with its version number.
 It loops through all of the keys attached to `window`, seeing if any will return `.fn.jquery`, which is the jQuery version number.

 #### sudo

-`sudo` executes in Hardboiled space, not JavaScript page space.
-You have a function that's passed the `page` object, which you can use to loop through files, check contents, and basically tear apart every request looking for information.
-For example, objects stored on S3 return a header called `Server` with the value `AmazonS3`.
-Let's find them by going through every resource the page requested:

 ```js
 {